playermissile/scrolling_tutorial/index.rst

    <li><b>Executable:</b> <a href="https://raw.githubusercontent.com/playermissile/scrolling_tutorial/master/xex/fine_scroll_2d_joystick.xex">fine_scroll_2d_joystick.xex</a></li>
    </ul>

-This is the most complete example in this tutorial, so it will be dissected thoroughly in the next section.

 The program is controlled using the joystick to scroll the playfield in any of the 8 directions.
-The wide/normal playfield effect can be experimented with by pressing the ``OPTION`` key to change back and forth between them.
+The wide/normal playfield effect can be experimented with by pressing the **Option** key to change back and forth between them.
 Only when in wide playfield mode *and* ``VSCROL = 0`` will the DLI problem appear.

 Initially, diagonal scrolling modifies the ``HSCROL`` and ``VSCROL`` registers at the same rate, which (as described :ref:`above <combined_fine_scrolling>`) means tat it appears to scroll faster horizontally than vertically.
-Pressing the ``SELECT`` key will change that to double the vertical scrolling rate, making it appear much closer to a 45 degree angle when scrolling diagonally.
+Pressing the **Select** key will change that to double the vertical scrolling rate, making it appear much closer to a 45 degree angle when scrolling diagonally.

-A Complete Code Breakdown of the 2D Scrolling with DLI Example
+Code Walkthrough: 2D Scrolling with DLI
 -----------------------------------------------------------------

-The main part of the code is assembled at ``$3000`` and imports the contents of the file `hardware.s <https://raw.githubusercontent.com/playermissile/scrolling_tutorial/master/src/hardware.s>`_ which defines all of the shadow and hardware registers an listed in Mapping the Atari.:
+The main part of the code is assembled at ``$3000`` and imports the contents of the file
+`hardware.s <https://raw.githubusercontent.com/playermissile/scrolling_tutorial/master/src/hardware.s>`_
+which defines all of the shadow and hardware registers an listed in Mapping the Atari.: